Information for visa applicants in view of novel coronavirus:

 - If, during your prior interview or follow-up appointment, the Consular officer instructed you to submit additional documentation, follow the instructions the Consular officer gave you at that time.

-- It is always best to bring your original civil documents (such as birth certificate, marriage certificate, divorce certificate) with you to your appointment and ensure that they are uploaded in the CEAC system.
+- It is always best to bring your original civil documents (such as birth certificate, marriage certificate, divorce certificate) with you to your appointment and ensure those documents are uploaded in the CEAC system.

 - Bring proof of your relationship with your petitioner with you to the interview.
 This can include photographs together, communication records, and any other evidence that demonstrates you have a relationship.

-- If your case is an electronic case you MUST upload the documents to your case prior to appear for your appointment, and you MUST also bring the original documents to your appointment (ceac.state.gov).
+- If your case is an electronic case, you MUST upload your documents to your case at https://ceac.state.gov.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.